-Editor’s Note: The 2020 wildfire season impacted a significant part of the McKenzie River for an uncertain period.
-Check carefully before planning a fishing trip.
+Editor’s Note: The 2020 wildfire season impacted a significant part of the McKenzie River, but ODFW has reported that trout stocking will continue in the river.

 The McKenzie River near Springfield easily is among the most popular fishing streams in the Willamette Valley.

 The McKenzie has abundant wild and hatchery trout, runs of both spring Chinook and summer steelhead, and at least some angling opportunities all year.

 This river is on our top choice for Western Oregon in our run-down of Best Fly Fishing Rivers in Oregon, and there are a number of local guides who specialize in fly fishing here.

 Here is a quick look at the McKenzie River’s primary fishing opportunities:

 For fly fishers, wild redside rainbows are the biggest draw to the McKenzie and are available for catch-and-release angling year-round.
 (All wild trout throughout this river system must now be released, including nonnative brook trout.)

 The best fishing for larger wild trout, which also includes a smattering of cutthroat trout, is typically in the lower reaches closest to Eugene and Springfield.

 Wild trout populations are best from Hendricks Bridge (a few miles east of Springfield) downriver to the confluence with the Willamette in Eugene, including the popular Hayden Bridge area.

 This entire stretch of river is not just naturally productive but also is not stocked with hatchery fish (only those fin-clipped planters that drift down from stocking locations upriver may be retained between Hayden and Hendricks bridges).